junksamiad/utjfc_reg_agent/system_docs/deployment_guide.md

 -   **CloudFront Path Rewriting**: A CloudFront Function named `utjfc-api-path-rewrite` is attached to the `/api/*` behavior.
 It strips the `/api` prefix from the URL before forwarding the request to the backend.
 The backend application itself does **not** use `/api` in its routes.
 -   **Docker Port**: The `Dockerfile` in the backend **must** expose port `80`.
 The Elastic Beanstalk Nginx proxy is configured to route traffic to this port.
 -   **Deployment Time**: CloudFront and Elastic Beanstalk updates are not instantaneous.
 Allow 5-15 minutes for changes to fully propagate.
+-   **AWS CLI Pager**: All commands in this guide include `--no-cli-pager` to prevent issues with AI agents or environments where `PAGER` is set to non-standard values.